skynettoday/skynet-today/content/news/_posts/2018-05-08-face-recog.md

 ---
 layout: post
-title: "Biased AI systems - a Matter of Flawed Data That Can Be Fixed"
+title: "Biased AI systems - a Problem of Data and Diversity"
 excerpt: "Flashy headlines often hijack meaningful and important conversations on this topic, even when the articles are solid.
 Here is our summary."
 author: viraat_aryabumi
 editor: [andrey_kurenkov, limor_gultchin]